titarenko/OAuth2/readme.md

 - some of them were too complex for such simple task as authentication via OAuth2
 - some - didn't have usage examples or documentation

-So, I decided to implement this library striving to achieve next goals:
+So, I decided to implement this library striving to achieve following goals:

 - simplicity - so even newbie can just call couple of methods and receive expected results
+- well-documented, testable and tested (!) code - current coverage (according to NCrunch) is greater than 80%, several acceptance tests are also implemented (SpecFlow + WatiN)
 - self-education :) - it was interesting to see how OAuth2 works
-- well-documented, testable and tested (!) code - current coverage (according to dotCover) is about 100%

 ## Dependencies ##